tech4Ly/codebook/README.md

 ### Working with Configurations

 - Words added with "Add to dictionary" are stored in the project configuration
+- Words added with "Add to global dictionary" are stored in the global configuration file
 - Project settings are saved automatically when words are added
 - Configuration files are automatically reloaded when they change